rapyuta-robotics/amr-deployment/README.rst

 ``routed_network``
  determines if a routed network is used on rapyuta.io instead of a native network.
 If this is set to false (default) a native network will be used instead. **Warning** if this is set to true, please remember to go to Networks on rapyuta.io and manually remove the created routed network after you deprovision the deployment
 ``tracing``
- determins if tracing is used for debuging purposes.
-This is set to false by default ``amr_idle_timeout`` idle time for amr, if timeout reached, amr moves to idle position.
+ determines if tracing is used for debuging purposes.
+This is set to false by default ``ansible_async`` sets whether async is used by the deployment playbook or not, running asynchronously will allow the deployment to complete faster, if set to true, playbook will attempt to run all the steps together as soon as dependencies allow and will only poll for results after all steps are started.
+If false, playbook will proceed step by step default is 'true'
+``amr_idle_timeout``
+ idle time for amr, if timeout reached, amr moves to idle position.
 ``amr_charge_time``